 Bowling balls are polished using polishing compounds to give the ball a brighter, shinier, and cleaner look.
-Polishing a bowling ball can help it roll faster and remain shiny for longer.
 Polishing a bowling ball does not improve the ball’s performance, but it does help the player to maintain the ball for longer.

-Polishing a ball might sound like an unnecessary time-waster, but it is an important aspect of ball care.
-Polishing a ball improves the ball’s performance by removing micro-fractures and scratches on the ball surface.
+Polishing a ball might sound like an unnecessary time-waster, but it is an important aspect of ball care, a ball improves the ball’s performance by removing micro-fractures and scratches on the ball’s surface.
 The process also changes the way the ball reacts to the oil, giving it a slightly better hook potential.
 The process is also time-consuming because it requires sanding the ball down to a perfect sphere.